 - Deactivate members’ accounts as soon as they don’t need access.

 Change is constant, and people come and go.
 Don’t forget to deactivate a member’s account when they leave.
 On the Plus plan and above, you can streamline deactivation with your identity provider and SCIM provisioning.

-If you manage a workspace it’s impossible for you to monitor every single link that gets shared in your workspace — so we do our part to help.
-If we identify a potentially unsafe webpage or malicious link, we’ll show a visual warning to let people know they should proceed with caution.
+If you manage a workspace, it’s impossible to monitor every single link that gets shared — so we do our part to help.
+If we identify a potentially unsafe webpage or malicious link, we’ll show a visual warning.
+That way, members can proceed with caution.
 Read more about safe browsing. 🔗

-Consider limiting administrative privileges
+Limit administrative privileges

 - Email display

 Members can find each others' email addresses in their profiles, but some may prefer to keep this info private.
 Workspace Owners and Admins can choose whether to display members’ email addresses in their Slack profiles.

-Note: Interested in some of our additional security features?
+Tip: Interested in some of our additional security features?
 Start with reading more about our different Plans, products & features.